net2cn/PSV-VSH-Menu/README.md

 Known Issues
 --------------------------------------------------------------------------------
-- Screen filter will mysteriously half the framerate.
+- None.

 Credits
 --------------------------------------------------------------------------------

-- Rinnegatamante for kuio and FPS code.
+- Rinnegatamante for kuio, FPS and vFlux code.
 - frangarcj for oclockvita